-First and foremost I am a mother to 4 amazing children, 3 of which were born at home, and the last one unassisted.
+First and foremost I am a mother to 5 amazing children, 4 of which were born at home, and the last 2 unassisted.
 I believe whole heartedly that God has placed me on this earth to be a midwife, and He has humbled and blessed me immensely with the beautiful opportunity to serve mothers, babies, fathers, and families.

 Women have been supporting and educating each other through their childbirth experience for hundreds of years.
 Mothers, sisters, aunts and grandmothers support and educate through their stories of birth.
 Today, those stories are becoming more and more fearful and disappointing.

 I believe giving birth is the most amazing miracle we will ever assist God in, and is also one of the most important moments in our lives.
 Giving birth is a right of passage that changes us.
 It shows us a side of ourselves we may not have known was there.
 It helps us find our faith and power and hopefully improves our self esteem.
 When our birth is managed, the experience is taken away from us, or if we are medicated the outcome may be different.
 We could be robbed of this very important transformation.
 Having your baby at home will give you the power and control to birth in the way you choose